mpg05883/gift-eval/README.md

   > **Important:** We only consider leakage into the **test** split of the GIFT-Eval benchmark.
   > If your training data includes any dataset that is part of our test corpus it must be labeled as `Yes`.
   > Models trained solely on our provided [training split](https://huggingface.co/datasets/Salesforce/GiftEval) do **not** count as leaking, since our train splits are carefully constructed using earlier horizons that do not overlap with the test set.

+- ***`replication_code_available`**:
+  Indicates whether the evaluation code is made available to the public by the submission author.
+The preferable way to share the evaluation code is to share a notebook in the GIFT-Eval github repository (as many previous submissions have done), but a standalone repo for the evaluation code is also acceptable as long as it is accessible to the public and the link is provided in the config.json file through `code_link`.

 The final `all_results.csv` file should contain `98` lines (one for each dataset configuration) and `15` columns: `4` for dataset, model, domain and num_variates and `11` for the evaluation metrics.